-Almost every state in the country requires drivers to have a minimum amount of liability insurance so that everyone is financially protected in the event of an accident.
+Almost every state in the country requires drivers to have a minimum amount of liability coverage with your car insurance so that everyone is financially protected in the event of an accident.

 Some states have very low minimum requirements—for example, drivers in Massachusetts are only required to have $5,000 in property damage liability, while drivers in Florida are only required to have $10,000 in bodily injury liability.